 Writers in the TV industry traditionally enjoy less respect but have marginally more influence than they do in cinema, and it can be a difficult arena in which to operate.

-More recently, Banas has taken on some projects with a significant Kiwi component.
+From 2011 onwards, Banas began taking on a run of projects with a significant Kiwi component.

-Also drawn from real events was Underbelly New Zealand: Land of the Long Green Cloud, an offshoot of the Australian ‘Underbelly’ franchise.
-The series told the story of NZ drug dealer Marty Johnson, whose murder eventually led to the unraveling of the Mr Asia drug syndicate.
-Although the show involved a degree of dramatic licence, producer Ric Pellizzeri has described how one of the veteran policemen advising the team found the script so convincing, he asked whether Banas had an informer feeding him information.
+Also drawn from real events was Underbelly New Zealand: Land of the Long Green Cloud, an offshoot of the Australian Underbelly franchise.
+The series told the story of Kiwi drug dealer Marty Johnson, whose murder eventually led to the unraveling of the Mr Asia drug syndicate.
+Although the show involved a degree of dramatic licence, producer Ric Pellizzeri has described how one of the veteran policemen advising the team found the script so convincing, he asked if Banas had an informer feeding him information.

 Underbelly was followed by further Screentime telemovies: Safe House, and in 2014, two more true crime stories, Venus and Mars and How to Murder Your Wife (later he was nominated for an NZ Television Award for a different kind of investigation: Rainbow Warrior tale Bombshell).
 Murder Your Wife, a black comedy in seven chapters based on a grisly 1968 Wellington murder, was nominated for six awards at the New York International Film Festival, and won three, including best comedy.

-Banas went on to write series Dear Murderer, spanning several decades in the life of famed barrister Mike Bungay, and telemovie Resolve, based on a 2014 case of witness intimidation, and light-hearted cannabis tale Toke.
+Banas went on to write series Dear Murderer, spanning decades in the life of famed barrister Mike Bungay, and telemovies Resolve, based on a 2014 case of witness intimidation, and light-hearted cannabis tale Toke.

 Despite the evidence of his CV, Banas wryly deflects any notion he is fascinated by crime.
-“The fascination of crime?
+"The fascination of crime?
 It’s not mine.
-It’s the audiences”.
-He agrees he has done a lot of crime shows, but says,“it’s like being typecast.
-You’d like to think you were good at writing – romance, horror, or whatever.
-But TV loves doctors, lawyers, and policemen”.
+It’s the audiences".
+Although he admits to having done a lot of crime shows, Banas says "it’s like being typecast.
+You’d like to think you were good at writing — romance, horror, or whatever.
+But TV loves doctors, lawyers, and policemen".